-

 About the Project

 The exhibition project was initially conceived in 2016 for the Instituto de Pesquisa e Memória Pretos Novos (Institute for Research and Memorial of the Pretos Novos - IPN), a memorial site and research center located on top a former slave cemetery in Rio de Janeiro's colonial downtown.
 The cemetery functioned in the early 19th century (1799-1835) near Rio's Valongo Wharf, now recognized as a UNESCO World Heritage site.
-Since then, the exhibition has travelled to several Brazilian cities, including Belo Horizonte (2017), São Paulo and São Luís do Maranhão (2018 and 2019).
-Several artworks from the project have additionally been exhibited in collective exhibitions in Brazil and Europe (2019) and featured in a number of academic and artistic publications, as well as presented in international panels and conferences in Europe and the USA (2020).
+Since then, the exhibition has traveled to several Brazilian cities, including Belo Horizonte (2017), São Paulo, and São Luís do Maranhão (2018 and 2019).
+Several artworks from the project have additionally been exhibited in collective exhibitions in Brazil and Europe (2019) and featured in several academic and artistic publications, and in panels and conferences in Europe and the USA.
+The artworks are now part of the permanent collection of Museu de Arte do Rio (MAR) in Rio de Janeiro, Brazil.

-The artworks address the status of black mothers first by selecting representations of motherhood and maternal relationships in the vast archives of paintings and engravings of daily life in the colony made by Jean-Baptiste Debret, Johann Moritz Rugendas, Joaquim Cândido Guillobel among others.
-With the photographic turn in mid-19th century, there are even more photographs of wet nurses in the daguerreotypes found in the Instituto Moreira Salles archive, as well as other collections.
+The artworks address the status of black mothers first by selecting representations of motherhood and maternal relationships in the vast archives of paintings and engravings of daily life in the colony made by European artists like Jean-Baptiste Debret, Johann Moritz Rugendas, Joaquim Cândido Guillobel among others.
+With the photographic turn in the mid-19th century, there exist thousands of photographs of i.e. wet nurses in the daguerreotypes found in the Instituto Moreira Salles archive, as well as other collections.

 By using optical objects such as magnifying glasses and lenses, in the series Ways of Seeing and Ways of Revealing we highlighted the duplicity and complexity of the different relationships entertained by the wet-nurses with both the white children they took care of and their own children, causing a shift of perception that makes the mother the protagonist of each scene.
 We also researched about the whereabouts of Black mothers' children often placed in fostercare as in 19th century newspaper articles in the series Ways of Reporting.